 There are indoor and outdoor rides available, and if you are wondering which one to pick each offers a unique experience.
 It could be an excuse to return to Vegas and try the other ride.

 If you are looking for a phenomenal view of the Las Vegas Strip there is a place to go.
 The Highroller is the world’s taller Ferris wheel standing at 550-feet tall.

-I was terrified to get on the Ferris wheel, but once it started moving, I was quickly put at ease.
+I was terrified to get on the Ferris wheel, but I was quickly put at ease.
 The ride was so smooth and gradual it didn’t feel like we were moving.

 The tickets are $23.50 & up for adults and $7.50 & up for children.
 Kids under 6 and under are free.
 There are discounts for Nevada residents, military, students (with ID), and seniors 65 & up.

 This store has 800 Hershey’s Chocolate and candy available.
-The store is over 13,000 square feet and even boasts a statue of liberty made out of almost 800 pounds of chocolate.
+It’s over 13,000 square feet and even boasts a statue of liberty made out of almost 800 pounds of chocolate.